backstrokeapp/server/README.md

 5. Click `Save`.
 If you push a change to the repo listed under `From`, you'll get a pull request with any updates in the repo(s) under `To`!

-### Use Backstroke classic
-Backstroke classic is no longer the recommended way to set up Backstroke, however, if you'd prefer to live with a few limitations, it's still available.

-1. Create a webhook in either a fork or a upstream repository. (`Settings` => `Webhooks & Services` => `Add Webhook`)
-2. Add `http://backstroke.us` as the payload url.
-3. Create the webhook, and push some code to the upstream repository to see Backstroke in action.

 ## How it works
 ![How Backstroke Works](public/assets/img/map.png)